rempsyc/lavaanExtra/paper/paper.md

 Nonetheless, it will still yield excellent and satisfying results for a quick and easy check.

-In turn, the best option for publication is `nice_tidySEM`.
+The best option for publication then is `nice_tidySEM`.
 Let's first look at the default output of the base `tidySEM::graph_sem()` for reference.